Sun-sys-eng/Sun-sys-eng/README.md

 I'm now targeting AI Engineer roles.
 My machine learning work spans neuromorphic architectures and model evaluation: my MSc thesis at the University of Sussex investigated optimisation strategies for Spiking Neural Networks, I've trained and shipped spiking classifiers end-to-end in PyTorch, and I've benchmarked Llama-3-8B against TruthfulQA and HellaSwag with full per-sample logging retained.

 The through-line is accountability.
-I want to build systems that work, and I care whether they can be evaluated, documented and trusted afterwards — the point where engineering rigour becomes organisational governance.
+I want to build systems that work, and I care whether they can be evaluated, documented and trusted afterwards, the point where engineering rigour becomes organisational governance.

 ---